Spha-Codes/spha/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm Sphamandla Ntshangase, but you can call me Spha.
+I'm **Sphamandla Ntshangase**, but you can call me **Spha**.
 I'm a passionate Research Scientist at the University of Edinburgh, BHF Centre for Cardiovascular Science.
 My research and writing explore the complex nature of cardiovascular health.
 Within this realm, I navigate heart conditions such as atherosclerosis and aortic valve disease, unraveling their mysteries through cutting-edge techniques.
 My toolkit includes Mass Spectrometry Imaging, Spatial Omics, Proteomics, and Metabolomics - each providing a lens through which I view into disease progression.

 My mission?
 To uncover hidden biomarkers that hold the promise of more effective diagnoses and treatments. 🌿🔬 {style="text-align: justify;"}